Monday 13 – Wednesday 15 July 2020

 One Convention, Many Conferences and Events, Industry Backing and with a Single Focus

-The 2019 National Sports Convention (NSC) has been developed in conjunction with the Australian and New Zealand key sport, active recreation, fitness and facility peak bodies.
-This year’s comprehensive program is being driven by Sport Australia, Sport New Zealand, Australia’s State and Territory Sport and Recreation Departments, VicHealth and over 20 other sport bodies to align with Sport Australia’s SPORT 2030 vision.
+The 2019 National Sports Convention (NSC) was developed in conjunction with the Australian and New Zealand key sport, active recreation, fitness and facility peak bodies.
+The 2019 comprehensive program was driven by Sport Australia, Sport New Zealand, Australia’s State and Territory Sport and Recreation Departments, VicHealth and over 20 other sport bodies to align with Sport Australia’s SPORT 2030 vision.

-With global peak bodies transforming policy and strategy focus to a systems approach and expanding their horizons to holistically embrace health, fitness, education in a cross sector collaboration, NSC 2019 will embrace this focus and be structured accordingly.
+With global peak bodies transforming policy and strategy focus to a systems approach and expanding their horizons to holistically embrace health, fitness, education in a cross sector collaboration, NSC 2019 embraced this focus and was structured accordingly.

-In addition, key priorities around participation, facilities, management of community, diversity and inclusion are embedded in the plenary sessions and technical conferences.
+In addition, key priorities around participation, facilities, management of community, diversity and inclusion were embedded in the plenary sessions and technical conferences.

 Our vision for 2019: Reimagining Sport; more people active with greater participation opportunities.

-NSC 2019 has been re-structured to encourage greater knowledge sharing, increased networking opportunities and more interactive sessions.
-With our largest Sport and Recreation Expo ever, there will be a dynamic collection of solution providers to connect with, more space for networking, dedicated activation areas and more work areas for delegates to utilise while away from the office.
+NSC 2019 was re-structured to encourage greater knowledge sharing, increased networking opportunities and more interactive sessions.
+With our largest Sport and Recreation Expo ever, there was a dynamic collection of solution providers to connect with, more space for networking, dedicated activation areas and more work areas for delegates to utilise while away from the office.

-This year’s conference program allows delegates to share one of five key plenary sessions before starting the smaller technical conferences each afternoon.
-The plenary sessions have been developed to address some of the industry’s key opportunities and challenges that we are facing, including:
+This 2019 conference program allowed delegates to share one of five key plenary sessions before starting the smaller technical conferences each afternoon.
+The plenary sessions were developed to address some of the industry’s key opportunities and challenges that we are facing, including: